iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 </div>

-This was originally intended to debunk the concept of network segmentation as obsolete in context of Azure, and briefly offer a replacement concept of Network Security Modes.
-While expanding the context, I ended up giving away my principles for network architecture documentation that I was refining for the last 10+ years.
-It's only one step away from complete LLD that you can reuse to build modern Hub-and-Spoke network topology in Azure.
+This was initially intended to debunk the traditional concept of network segmentation as obsolete in the context of Azure, and briefly offer a better replacement: the concept of Network Security Modes.

+While expanding the context, I ended up giving away my principles for network architecture documentation, which I have been refining for the last 10+ years.
+I keep it abstracted to only one step away from a complete LLD that you can reuse to build a modern Hub-and-Spoke network topology in Azure.

 Organic, AI-free writing.